 - ESRB (Entertainment Software Rating Board): The company recommends a minimum age of 13 for users wanting to join Discord.

 Unfortunately, Discord offers no age verification feature.
 So, kids under 13 can sign up on the platform without any obstacles.
+Deciding whether Discord is safe for 12-year-olds and preventing younger children from using it lies in the hands of parents.

 Pornography and Sexual Exploitation

 Furthermore, the National Center on Sexual Exploitation has picked Discord as the first enabler of sexual abuse and exploitation in their Dirty Dozen List, published in 2022.
-Another issue is that the communication on Discord happens in real-time.
+Another issue is that the communication on Discord happens in real time.
 So, the adult content can only be removed after your child has been exposed to it.

 Sexual Predators and Child Trafficking